-(Referred to in paragraph 1 under 'Report on other legal and regulatory requirements' section of our report of even date to the members of Sasan Power Limited for the year ended March 31, 2023)
+Referred to in paragraph 1 under 'Report on Other Logal and Regulatory Requirements' section of our report in the Independent Auditors Reports of even date to the members of Sasan Power Limited for the year ended March 31, 2024.

 - i.
-In respect of its Property Plant and Equipment: - (a) (A) Based on the records examined by us and information and explanation given to us the Company has maintained proper records showing full particulars, including quantitative details and situation of Property Plant and Equipment. - (B) Based on the records examined by us and information and explanation given to us the Company has maintained proper records showing full particulars of Intangible Assets. - (b) The Property Plant and Equipment were physically verified by the Management in a phased periodical manner which, in our opinion is reasonable having regards to size of the Company and nature of its assets.
-No material discrepancies were noticed on such physical verification. - (c) According to the information and explanations given to us and the records examined by us, we report that, the title deeds, comprising all the immovable properties (other than properties where the Company is the lessee and the lease agreements are duly executed in favour of the lessee) disclosed in the financial statements, are held in the name of the Company. - (d) Based on the records examined by us and information and explanation given to us by the Company, the Company during the year has not revalued its Property Plant and Equipment (including rights of use assets) or intangible assets, hence, the requirements of the said clause i(d) of paragraph 3 of the Order is not applicable to the Company. - (e) According to the information, explanation and representation given to us by the management, no proceedings have been initiated or are pending against the Company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 and rules made thereunder. - ii. (a) According to the information and explanation given to us and records examined by us, the management of the Company has conducted physical verification of its inventories at regular intervals and in our opinion the coverage and procedure of such verification by the management is appropriate.
-As explained to us and on the basis of records examined by us, the value of discrepancies noticed on physical verification by the management did not exceed 10% or more in aggregate of each class of inventory. - (b) Based on the records examined by us and information and explanation given to us, the Company has been sanctioned working capital limits in excess of five crore rupees from banks on the basis of security of current assets and the quarterly returns or statements filed by the Company with such banks are in agreement with the books of account of the Company. - iii. (a) As per the information and explanations given to us and books of accounts and records examined by us, during the year Company has not provided loans or advance in nature of loans, any guarantee or security to companies, firms, Limited Liability Partnerships or any other entities.
+In respect of its Property Plant and Equipment and Intangible Assets: - (a) (A) Based on the records examined by us and information and explanation given to us the Company has maintained proper records showing full particulars, including quantitative details and situation of Property Plant and Equipment. - (B) Based on the records examined by us and information and explanation given to us the Company has maintained proper records showing full particulars of Intangible Assets. - (b) The Company has a regular programme of physical verification of its property, plant and equipment and Capital work-in-progress under which the assets are physically verified in a phased manner over a period of three years, which in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
+In accordance with this programme, certain property, plant and equipment, were verified during the year and no material discrepancies were noticed on such verification. - (c) According to the information and explanations given to us and the records examined by us, we report that, the title deeds, comprising all the immovable properties (other than properties where the Company is the lessee and the lease agreements are duly executed in favour of the lessee) disclosed in the financial statements, are held in the name of the Company. - (d) Based on the records examined by us and information and explanation given to us by the Management, the Company during the year has not revalued its Property Plant and Equipment (including rights of use assets) or intangible assets Hence, the reporting under clause 3(i)(d) of the Order is not applicable to the Company. - (e) According to the information, explanation and representation given to us by the Management, no proceedings have been initiated or are pending against the Company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made thereunder. - ii. (a) According to the information and explanation given to us and records examined by us, the Management of the Company has conducted physical verification of its inventories at regular intervals and in our opinion the coverage and procedure of such verification by the management is appropriate.
+As explained to us and on the basis of records examined by us, the value of discrepancies noticed on physical verification by the management did not exceed 10% or more in aggregate of each class of inventory. - (b) Based on the records examined by us and information and explanation given to us, the Company has been sanctioned working capital limits in excess of five crore rupees from banks on the basis of security of current assets and the quarterly returns or statements filed by the Company with such banks are in agreement with the books of account of the Company. - iii. (a) As per the information and explanations given to us and books of accounts and records examined by us, during the year Company has not provided loans or advance in nature of loans, any guarantee or security to companies, firms, Limited Liability Participal other entities.